 Back in May, I noticed that a vacant space in a local strip mall had a Title Boxing Club sign on it.
 I looked it up on Facebook to discover that it had not opened yet but would soon.
 I posted on their page in late May asking when the opening would be and I learned that it wouldn’t be until late June or early July, but they were offering “pre-opening specials.”
 I messaged them and explained that I’d never done anything like that before and they offered me the opportunity to try a class at a club in a nearby town.

 The night before the class, I was wondering what the heck I’d agreed to and I was scared.
-I had a back injury two years ago, so I was praying that my back didn’t hurt after this workout on game day specials.
+I had a back injury two years ago, so I was praying that my back didn’t hurt after this workout.

 My biggest lesson learned from this?
 Challenge yourself.
 Do something outside of your comfort zone that scares the crap out of you.
 Push your body in a way that you didn’t think you could.
 You just might like it.